Last Updated on by Catherine Tobsing

 We actually get this kind of question on a regular basis.

-The distance thing is an organic firewall against the spread of infection between humans.
+The distance thing is an organic firewall against the radiation possibly emitting from the patient’s body.

 Keeping the Zon away for two weeks certainly cannot hurt.